-Characteristics: Brook trout are a slender and elongated fish that generally resemble a brown trout in form.
-Brook trout can be differentiated by their large mouth which extends beyond the level of the eye.
+Brook Trout are a slender and elongated fish that generally resemble a Brown Trout in form.
+Brook Trout can be differentiated by their large mouth which extends beyond the level of the eye.
 They have an olive-green background body colour with pale, worm-like lines and spots.
 The pelvic, pectoral and anal fins are dark grey with a prominent white anterior margin.

 The Brook Trout is much smaller than other trout species, usually weighing in at approximately 2 kg but has been recorded to 4 kg in Australia.

 Brook Trout were introduced from North America in the early 1900s.
 Populations are maintained by stocking of hatchery-reared fish.
 Brook Trout live in cool waters of streams and lakes.

 Similar to other trout and salmon species.